tjhickey724/pythonintro/projects/pa2/LP2b.md

 7. the standard deviation (sqrt of the variance)

 You should not import any package for this and write this as one big script, don't define any functions or modules.
+You can use the Python builtin functions for len, sum, max, and min.

-Here is a sample run:
+Here is a sample run, your output should be identical to this:
 ```
 Enter N: 4
 Enter the 4 elements of the list